“You can’t dig a clam you can’t see!”

-The Razor Clam is found by the depression it leaves in the sand when its neck is withdrawn.
+Razor clams can move in the sand.
+Consequently, when they do this creates a depression in the sand.
+So, any movement creates a show!
 On a perfect day, in a perfect surf, with a perfect tide, razor clam shows are easy to find.
-On rare occasion you can even see their necks sticking out of the surf, this is called “necking.”
+On rare occasion, you can even see their necks sticking out of the surf, this is called “necking.”
 I’ve seen a large group of clams perfectly necking once in my life.
-On a typical day, spotting razor clam shows is harder, and this is what separates those that consistently limit, and those whom don’t.
+A typical day, spotting razor clam shows is harder, and this is what separates those that consistently limit, and those whom don’t.